All Cheerleaders Die

 Is it any good?

-Director Lucky McKee made an auspicious horror debut with 2002's wonderful May, but he's tumbled a long way down with ALL CHEERLEADERS DIE, which is based on his early short film and is co-directed by Chris Sivertson.
+Director Lucky McKee made an auspicious horror debut with 2002's wonderful May, but he's tumbled a long way down with All Cheerleaders Die.
+This movie is based on McKee's early short film and is co-directed by Chris Sivertson.
 Some have seen this movie as a sly satire on the lowly roles of women in horror films, but at the same time, it's actually a horror movie about women occupying those same roles.

 The movie makes a cursory attempt at some character arcs for its five cheerleaders, but they don't go very far.
 Occasionally, some awful male characters die at the women's hands, but the women never stop getting the short end of the stick.
 Equally disturbingly, the lead male character is totally evil, treating women violently and with contempt.
 On top of it all, the movie looks and sounds junky and muddled, the visual effects are below par, and the jokes land with a thud.